 Appendix 3 - Forms

 STATEMENT OF POLICY

-NOTE: The Resident can be terminated for cause if it is determined there is an issue regarding patient safety.
+NOTE: The Resident can be terminated or suspended at anytime and without notice if it is determined there is an issue regarding patient safety.

 - Upon receipt of written notice from the Designated Institutional Official (DIO) for GME of a decision leading to an adverse action, a Resident may request a review of that decision by the DIO.
 The resident must make this request to the DIO within ten (10) business days of receiving that notice.

 - The ad hoc grievance committee will meet within ten (10) business days of being named by the DIO.
 The Resident will be notified, by certified mail, of the date, time and location of the meeting.
 The ad hoc grievance committee will review the Resident’s record of performance and any relevant documents.
 The ad hoc committee may request and consider any additional information as the members deem necessary.
-The Resident may present any relevant information or testimony from any colleague or faculty member.
+The Resident may present any relevant information or testimony from any other MUSC resident, fellow, staff or faculty member.
 The Resident is NOT entitled to legal representation during the ad hoc grievance committee hearing.

 - The typical process of the hearing will include the following steps: